But ranking the most scrutinized players in the NFL — quarterbacks — can spark equally spirited debate.

 31. Chad Henne, Dolphins: Does he really have the confidence of the organization, much less the fans?

-32. Rex Grossman, Redskins: He’s currently No. 1 on the depth chart but will almost certainly play musical chairs with John Beck and Kellen Clemens this year … while very likely ceding his seat to some hotshot rookie next year.
+32. Rex Grossman, Washington Football Team: He’s currently No. 1 on the depth chart but will almost certainly play musical chairs with John Beck and Kellen Clemens this year … while very likely ceding his seat to some hotshot rookie next year.